| Pipes can be manufactured from steel, aluminum,

 joint efficiency factor E (Table 1) be applied to each type

-when calculating the allowable stress.
-ASME Standard B36.10M
+of seam when calculating the allowable stress.
+ASME Standard

-specifies the dimensional standard for steel pipe.
-Through
+B36.10M specifies the dimensional standard for steel pipe.

-diameter, nominal pipe sizes (NPS) are used, which do not
+Through 12 in. diameter, nominal pipe sizes (NPS) are used,

 Steel pipe is manufactured with wall thicknesses identified